josuegamonal/josuegamonal/README.md

 Front-End Developer | Graphic Designer

+I am a Graphic Designer with over 15 years of experience, currently expanding my skills in Front-End and Back-End Development.
+I am currently studying software development at 42 Madrid, a program by Fundación Telefónica, and pursuing a Full Stack Master's degree at UNIR.

 <!--
 **josuegamonal/josuegamonal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.